SiriusAlgoAndDA2025/na_glazok_bot/python_telegram_bot/README.md

 - 🔮 Generate Illusion - Create a new optical illusion challenge
 - 🎲 Random Illusion - Get a random illusion from our collection
 - 📊 View Statistics - Show your performance stats
+- 🏆 Leaderboard - View top 10 players and your ranking
 - ℹ️ Help - Show help information

 ## Implementation Details